kwasi3114/CFD_FEA_Coupling_GUI/README.md

 # CFD_FEA_Coupling_GUI
-Repository for development of a GUI for coupled CFD and FEA solving
+Repository for development of a GUI for coupled CFD and FEA solving.
+The goal of this project is to develop a Python GUI that will streamline the process of simultaneously running Computational Fluid Dynamics and Finite Element Analysis solvers for solid structures, namely for vehicles such as airplanes and automobiles via importing an STL file.